EshaanAgg/ComputerGraphics/README.md

 # Computer Graphics

 This directory contains all the relevant lab programs from the course Computer Graphics.
+This is meant to serve an a beginner's guide to OpenGL in C++ and implement the standard Graphic processing and rendering algorithms.
+You can find the screenshots of running all the binaries in the [images](./images/) directory.

 ### About the repository structure